n-community/numa/README.md

 ## Deploying to Google

+- You must be a project owner to deploy.
 - Pick a version name for a test deploy.
 Your branch name is a good choice.
 - Deploy your changes as that version name from the numa folder:
   `gcloud app deploy -v versionname --no-promote`